8ude/UG213_MusicAndGameplay_Spring2022/README.md

 Graduate students - at least 2 slides should be a diagram of how gameplay and music are inter-connected.

+Plan your presentations to be between 5 and 10 min

 [Here's an example](https://docs.google.com/presentation/d/1CggJ1078_SK6u3FUuh_zdi21taIblNFtIIb4zXcU5p8/edit?usp=sharing) of a diagram for a rhythm game

 [The manual for electroplankton](https://www.nintendo.com/consumer/gameslist/manuals/DS_Electroplankton.pdf) is full of sound toy diagrams